Agia/Console-Finances/README.md

 <h1 align="center">Console Finances</h1>

   <p align="center" >
-    <a href="https://github.com/github_username/repo_name"><b>View Demo</b></a>
+    <a href="https://agia.github.io/Console-Finances"><b>View Demo</b></a>
   </p>
 </div>

 ## Description

 <!-- TO BE ADDED -->
-Using JavaScript, and given a dataset composed of arrays containing two fields, `Date` and `Profit/Losses`, this code analyses the dataset (found in `index.js`) and print the results to the browser console, calculating each of the following:
+Using JavaScript, and given a dataset composed of arrays containing two fields, `Date` and `Profit/Losses`, this code analyses the dataset (found at the top of the `script.js`) and prints the results to the browser console, calculating each of the following:

 - Total number of months included in the dataset.
 - Net total of Profit/Losses over the entire period.
 - Average of the changes in Profit/Losses over the entire period.
 - The greatest increase in profits (date and amount) over the entire period of the dataset.
 - The greatest decrease in losses (date and amount) over the entire period of the dataset.

-- An example output should look like the following:
+An example output should look like the following:

     ```text
     Financial Analysis